FREE VIRTUAL TRAINING

 Once accepted into the Internship Program, you will undergo a week of Pre-Internship online training.
 You will be given an overview of HIM and be prepared for training under the Internship Crew.

 The Internship Program Managers and Coordinators will provide you guidance and support to ensure your successful completion of the program.
-Afterward, you will be able to apply for any officer position.

 95% of the training and work is done online via WorkPlace by Facebook, so it is essential that you can be online at least once a day.